Infobellit-Solutions-Pvt-Ltd/EchoSwift/README.md

 Utils/python3 llm_result_analysis.py
 ```

-* The above command starts up a streamlit application which displays the generated plots.
+* The above command starts up a streamlit application which displays the generated plots and also stores these plots under given Output directory.

 Refer [`LLM_Inference_Benchmark_pdf`](Inference-Benchmark-tool-public.pdf) for more detailed usage on how to get the dataset and run the benchmark.